 The Ottoman conquest of the Byzantine capital of Constantinople in 1453 marked a major moment in the evolution of the Ottoman state into a powerful empire.
 To Mehmed II, the sultan who orchestrated the unrelenting siege and eventual sack of the city, the taking of Constantinople was a crowning achievement.
 To many European observers of the time, it signaled the establishment of the Ottomans as a monumental threat that they had fight on every front.
 Indeed, over the next three centuries, European states developed several ways to reckon with the specter of “the Turks” (a broad label often applied to both rulers and Muslim subjects of the Ottoman Empire; the Ottoman dynasty itself did not use this name in its titles).

-The map below gives a sense of the reach of various Ottoman domains in the seventeenth century.
+The map in this section gives a sense of the reach of various Ottoman domains in the seventeenth century.
 The French cartographer Nicolas Sanson (1600-1677) went beyond the earlier European depictions of the Ottoman Empire by providing an influential new perspective.
 Sanson not only clearly demarcated Ottoman borders in different colors, but he also subdivided the imperial domains by continents, helping shape new geopolitical terms like Turkey-in-Europe and Turkey-in-Asia.

 Questions to Consider: